Ramil96/book-application/README.md

 > When embarking on this project, I wanted to create a website that helps the user add books and reviews to a website.
 I wanted to create a simple place for a user to be able to write what they want about a book, select its genre and add a rating as well as write, edit, read and delete reviews and books if desired.
 I wanted this project to have a simplistic feel so easy navigation was necessary and the use of simple warm colours like green and white.

 ## UX Design
+> The objective of my UX design strategy is to create a visually appealing, user-friendly interface for the book application, prioritizing ease of navigation and accessibility.
+The design aligns with the green color theme and the grid-based layout, ensuring simplicity and functionality.

+The primary color for the application is green, which conveys calmness.
+Green is used for key elements such as buttons and active links.
+To complement this, white is used as secondary colors for backgrounds to enhance readability and create contrast.

+Navigation is designed to be intuitive.
+A sticky top navigation bar is accessible from any part of the site and includes tabs for Home, Books, Genres, Add Book and Review.

+The design emphasizes simplicity and minimalism.
+Overcrowding is avoided by using whitespace effectively to separate content and guide the user's focus.
+Calls to action, such as "Add a review" and "Add book" are kept prominent and minimal for a streamlined experience.

 ### Strategy Plane
 ---